 Scroll down for low glycemic index food list.

-The glycemic index is a list of foods that are given a numerical value based on how quickly or how slowly the carbohydrates it contains can increase blood glucose levels.
+The low glycemic index food list is a list of foods that are given a numerical value based on how quickly or how slowly the carbohydrates it contains can increase blood glucose levels.

 This has profound ramifications in regard to diabetes, heart disease, obesity, cancer, and health in general.